 Multi-Link element to an AP affiliated with the AP MLD.
 The non-AP STA affiliated with a nonAP MLD may initiate the transmission of the Association Request frame on the recommended link

-included in the MLME-ASSOCIATE.request primitive, unless specified otherwise.
+included in the MLME-ASSOCIATE.request primitive, unless specified otherwise (see 35.3.5.1 (ML (re)setup procedure))(#23107).
 The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Association Request frame.
 The RSNE shall specify exactly one pairwise cipher suite and exactly one AKM suite.
 If the MLME-ASSOCIATE.request primitive contained the EmergencyServices parameter equal to true, an Interworking element with the UESA field set to 1 shall be included in the Association Request frame.

 (…existing texts…)